ethereum/remix-workshops/SimpleContractDebugging/8_findTheOffset/step.md

 # Find the offset ;)

-Here is a simple test:
+And now for a test:

+ - Compile notSimpleStore.sol
- - Deploy `simpleStore`
+ - Deploy the contract `notSoSimpleStore`
+ - Make sure you have a successful deployment - if not check that you used the correct input type in the constructor.
- - Debug the creation transaction
+ - Go to the Debugger by clicking the **debug** button at the (successful) creation transaction.
- - Find the value of the parameter of `CODECOPY` which represent the offset in calldata where to copy from
+ - Find the value of the parameter of `CODECOPY` which represent the offset in calldata where to copy from.

  Remember that we are talking about the `CODECOPY` which extracts the bytes which will be stored on chain ;)

- - In the `findTheOffset` contract and `offset` function, please return the value you have found.
-Replace the `hex"00"` by your finding.
+ - Now in the editor, make sure taht notSoSimpleStore.sol is the active file.
+Find the `findTheOffset` contract and the `offset` function.
+Replace the text `hex"00"` with the value of the offset that you have found.

  Good Luck!